Alec Douglas-Home: Personal life

 In 1936 Douglas-Home married Elizabeth Alington; her father, Cyril Alington, had been Douglas-Home's headmaster at Eton, and was from 1933 Dean of Durham.
 The service was at Durham Cathedral, conducted by Alington together with William Temple, Archbishop of York and Hensley Henson, Bishop of Durham.
 In addition to the large number of aristocratic guests, the household and estate staffs of the Douglas-Home properties at Douglas Castle and the Hirsel were invited.
 There were four children of the marriage: Caroline, Meriel, Diana and David.
 The latter was Home's heir, who became the 15th Earl of Home in 1995.
 (Note: Douglas-Home's biographer D. R. Thorpe notes that during the passage through Parliament of the Peerage Act 1963, the draft legislation originally provided that a disclaimed peerage would lapse permanently, rather than merely for the lifetime of the disclaimant.
 Thorpe observes that if this provision had remained a condition of disclaiming his earldom in 1963, thus preventing his son from inheriting the title in due course, Home would not have gone ahead and would not have become Prime Minister.)

-Douglas-Home died at the Hirsel in October 1995 when he was 92, four months after the death of his parliamentary opponent Harold Wilson.
-Home was buried in Lennel churchyard, Coldstream.
+Douglas-Home died at the Hirsel on 9 October 1995, aged 92, four months after the death of his parliamentary opponent Harold Wilson.
+He was buried in Lennel churchyard, Coldstream.